 Performance and Portfolio Update

-- Over the three-year period ending September 30, 2020, the Fund’s institutional class has outperformed the S&P 500 Index and ranks in the top 3% out of 1,229 (27 out of 1229) Morningstar Large Blend peers.1 Also, the Fund has earned a 5-Star Overall Morningstar Rating based on risk-adjusted returns in the Large Blend category (1,229) peers.2
+- Over the three-year period ending September 30, 2021, the Fund’s institutional class outperformed the S&P 500 Index and ranked in the top 3% (28 out of 1,257) for returns among Morningstar Large Blend peers.
+Also, as of September 30, 2021, the Fund earned a 5-Star Overall Morningstar Rating based on risk-adjusted returns in the Large Blend category (1,257 peers).1

 |1-Month||Quarter||YTD||1 Year||3 Year||5 Year||10 Year||Since Inception3|

 |Pax Large Cap Fund - Investor Class||-5.30||-0.21||19.04||35.72||18.95||-||-||18.53|

 |Pax Large Cap Fund - Institutional Class||-5.28||-0.14||19.26||36.06||19.23||-||-||18.81|

 |S&P 500 Index||-4.65||0.58||15.92||30.00||15.99||-||-||16.58|